The Biggest Questions We Have After the 'Westworld' Season 3 Premiere

-It’s finally back.
-After a hiatus that lasts more than 20 months, “Westworld” season 3 has begun.
-And with the arrival of that excellent premiere episode, we have a whole new pile of mysteries to ponder.
+Nearly two years after “Westworld” season 2 swooped in to baffle pretty much everyone who watched it, the HBO series is finally back with Sunday night’s season 3 premiere.
+And just in time, too, since a lot of us are gonna have plenty of time to formulate fan theories over the next couple months while the coronavirus continues to do its thing.

-At first glance, it kinda feels like “Westworld” creators Jonathan Nolan and Lisa Joy are playing it more straight than in the first two seasons.
-But after watching the premiere a couple times, we can assure you that Season 3 is just as full of weird mysteries as the show has ever been.
+At first glance, it kind of feels like “Westworld” creators Jonathan Nolan and Lisa Joy are playing it more straight than in the first two seasons.
+But after watching the premiere a couple of times, we can assure you that Season 3 is once again full of weird mysteries.

 That said, let’s jump right into the questions we have after the first episode.